Donny-Hikari/ask-terminal/README.md

 # Ask-terminal

-Chat with your terminal and get things done using natural language with the help of LLM (Large Language Model).
+Get things done by asking your terminal to generate and execute complex commands for you, using just natural language (thanks to LLM).

+It works right in your shell, and the commands generated are still in your shell history for easy reference.

 ![Demo1](./demo/demo1.gif)